-OSHA is partnering with employers and trade associations once again on the national safety stand-down for fall prevention in construction, which will take place May 7-11, 2018.
-The safety stand-down is designed to raise awareness about the hazards of falls, which are responsible for the highest number of deaths in the construction industry.
-Over the past four years, millions of small businesses, large corporations and some of the country’s biggest construction companies have participated in the stand-down.
+OSHA is partnering with employers and trade associations on its National Safety Stand-Down for fall prevention in construction, which will take place Sept.
+14-18, 2020.
+The safety stand-down is designed to raise awareness about the hazards of falls, which are responsible for the highest number of deaths in the construction industry, contributing to 366 worker deaths in 2017 alone.
+Fall protection is also the most frequently cited OSHA violation each year.

 What is a Safety Stand-Down?

 A safety stand-down is a voluntary event for employers to talk directly to employees about fall hazards and to reinforce the importance of fall protection.

 Anyone who wants to prevent hazards in the workplace can participate in the stand-down.
 In past years, participants included both small and large construction companies, residential construction contractors, sub- and independent contractors, trade associations, and safety equipment manufacturers.

 Three Steps to Hold Your Own Stand-Down:

 - Plan ahead.
 Always schedule the stand-down ahead of time to maximize worker turnout.
 Jobsites follow strict schedules with tight deadlines, so it is important to schedule at a time convenient for all workers.
 TIP: Provide lunch as an incentive for participation.